reichlab/covid19-forecast-hub/data-processed/README.md

 For county locations, the only target should be "N wk ahead inc case".

-For week-ahead forecasts, we will use the specification of epidemiological weeks (EWs) [defined by the US CDC](https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf).
+For week-ahead forecasts, we will use the specification of epidemiological weeks (EWs) [defined by the US CDC](https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf) which run
+Sunday through Saturday.
 There are standard software packages to convert from dates to epidemic weeks and vice versa.
 E.g. [MMWRweek](https://cran.r-project.org/web/packages/MMWRweek/) for R and [pymmwr](https://pypi.org/project/pymmwr/) and [epiweeks](https://pypi.org/project/epiweeks/) for python.

 We have created [a csv file](../template/covid19-death-forecast-dates.csv) describing forecast collection dates and dates for which forecasts refer to can be found.